ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:fe92309865
 ## Policy Questions About Health Insurance
-What policy questions might we be able to answer if we knew people’s preferences over health insurance plans?
+What policy questions might we be able to answer if we knew people's preferences over health insurance plans?

 A) The effect of lowering health insurance premiums on the number of unemployed people.
 B) Whether people care more about having prescription drugs covered or having contraceptive use covered.